What Are the Dangers of Septic Shock?

 - Patients with weak immune systems because of AIDS/HIV or are recovering from chemotherapy

-The most common symptoms of septic shock include low blood pressure, diarrhea, nausea, and altered mental states.
+The most common symptoms include low blood pressure, diarrhea, nausea, and altered mental states.
 Doctors and physicians should be aware of the potential threat of septic shock for their patients and if these symptoms are exhibited, should act quickly to rectify the situation.

 - Abnormal clotting of blood